Let’s get a little personal.

 Or you could have gone to bed totally happy and then you wake up in a rage of anger and frustration.

 Crazily enough, sometimes those with PTSD can experience the same event later on and NOT have a problem, but driving through the chickfila drive thru can trigger it a month later.
+I talk about my personal experience with PTSD here, but this is something I’ve lived so many times.
+It’s not predictable.

 It WILL impact your marriage